aszymanski98/Social-app/README.md

 # Social-app
-This project is simple social app modelled on Twitter.
+This project is social app modelled on Twitter.
 It is based on Axios Rest API requests.
+Social app allows user to create account, read posts, like them, follow other people.
+App also displays recommended users to follow.

 ## Table of contents
 * [Demo](#demo)